What's the difference between Hodgkin's lymphoma and non-Hodgkin's lymphoma?

 Both Hodgkin's lymphoma and non-Hodgkin's lymphoma are lymphomas — a type of cancer that begins in a subset of white blood cells called lymphocytes.
 Lymphocytes are an integral part of your immune system, which protects you from germs.

-The main difference between Hodgkin's and non-Hodgkin's lymphoma is in the specific lymphocyte each involves.
+The main difference between Hodgkin's lymphoma and non-Hodgkin's lymphoma is in the specific lymphocyte each involves.

 Your type of lymphoma helps your doctor determine your prognosis and your treatment options.
 The types of lymphoma have very different disease courses and treatment choices, so an accurate diagnosis is an integral part of getting the care you need.